-I recently bought the Galactic Protector
+I recently bought the Galactic Protector for

 my Japanese SMS console without knowing that a paddle controller was required to play.

 The paddle controller for Sega Master System, part number HPD-200, was only sold in Japan

 at the time.
 Today it is sold at a price I am not willing to pay on a popular auction site

 so I decided to build my own.